 If you’re new to this site, thanks for visiting!
 You may want to check out how we downsized, paid off our debt, and stopped buying so much stuff.
 Or maybe you might be interested in our road trips, camping and travels around Oregon.
-I’ve also written a lot about living in Portland.
+I’ve also written a lot about living in Astoria and Portland.
 Dave writes the hell out of Portland.

 Here’s my original “About page” and how I arrived in Portland…